Spring Home Maintenance

 - Inspect your lawn for rocks or other objects that could be launched from your lawnmower and injure others or damage property.

 - If you need to hire a contractor to repair damage, be sure to use only licensed, bonded and insured building contractors and be sure they get the proper building permits.
-To find out if a contractor is licensed and bonded in Idaho, visit the Division of Occupational and Professional Licenses website; in Oregon, visit the Department of Labor & Industries website; and in Washington, go to the Department of Labor & Industries website or protectmyhome.net.
+To find out if a contractor is licensed and bonded in Washington, go to the Department of Labor & Industries website or protectmyhome.net.

 Homeowners and Auto Insurance

-- Contact your insurer as soon as possible to start the claims process if severe weather causes damage to your home or vehicle.
+- Understand your policy and the claims process before damage occurs and contact your insurer promptly if severe weather damages your home or vehicle.

 View All Posts